 By signing up you are committing to receive the ebook.
 There is no obligation to read, review, or take any further action.
 Obviously I hope you’ll feel able to leave a review, but the book will be without any strings attached.
 I certainly won’t chase you about reviewing.

 You also commit to not passing on, pirating, or otherwise abusing the ARC system (not that I think you’ll do that, but it’s better to be clear).
+Books will be in/visibly watermarked to prevent piracy.

 I will never sell, give away, or otherwise use your email and personal data for anything other than the stated reason above.

 Do you want to be tagged in /informed of reviews?
 To be honest, unless it’s a 5* rave, I’d generally rather find my own way to your review if/when I feel up to it.
 Being sent tepid or negative reviews isn’t great for my mental health.
 And ultimately, reviews are not for me.
-Bad reviews still sell books, which is why I’ll never prescribe anything about ratings or etc. And I understand why reviewers want authors to RT their reviews, but please be considerate of our feelings.
+Negative reviews still sell books, which is why I’ll never prescribe anything about ratings or etc. And I understand why reviewers want authors to RT their reviews, but please be considerate of our feelings.

 But I want you to see my review – even though it’s not 5*.
 You need to know what’s in my review, it’s important.
 Put it on GoodReads.
 I keep tabs on my reviews there and will see it sooner or later.